On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 Following \cite{moretti_tension_2003}, we can simplify the tip speed by assuming that the tip displacement is described by $\kindex{y}{tip}=-A \cos{2\pi f t}$.
 The simplified tip velocity takes the form $\overline{\kindex{v}{tip}^2}=2 \pi^2 f^2 A^2$.
 The mean drag coefficient estimate can be rewritten as

 where the amplitude-based Strouhal number $\kindex{St}{A}= 2fA/\Uinf$, shown in \cref{fig:ARTimings}c, accounts for the increasing tip speed with increasing aspect ratio.
 In \cref{fig:drag}e, we show the measured mean drag coefficient against the simplified estimate based on $\kindex{St}{A}$ from \cref{eq:StABasedDragEstimate}.
 The average discrepancies between the model and the measured data $\left| \kindex{\bar{C}}{x} - (\pi^2/2)\times\kindex{St}{A}^2/M^*\right|$ is \num{0.023}.
-The simplified model is more accurate than the model using the direct tip velocity (\cref{eq:CxTipVelocityScaling}) which has an average discrepancy $\left| \kindex{\bar{C}}{x} - \kindex{v}{tip}^2/\Uinf^2 M^*\right|$ of \num{0.039}.
+The simplified empirical model is more accurate than the empirical model that directly uses the tip velocity (\cref{eq:CxTipVelocityScaling}) which has an average discrepancy $\left| \kindex{\bar{C}}{x} - \kindex{v}{tip}^2/\Uinf^2 M^*\right|$ of \num{0.039}.
 Overall, an increase in aspect ratio induces an increase in tip speed (\cref{fig:drag}d), an increase in amplitude-based Strouhal number (\cref{fig:drag}e), and an increase in mean drag coefficient.